lukemetz/PLLangVM/README.md

 <h3> Improvements </h3>
 <h4>Memory Management</h4>
 <h5> Leaks everywhere </h5>
-Currently, our code leaks a lot.
-Everytime we create any `%value`, when ever we do anything really, we allocate some memory on the heap and never remove it.
-For a toy langauge, this doesn't really matter, but in production this is unacceptable.
+Currently, our code leaks a lot every time we create any `%value`.
+When ever we do anything really, we allocate some memory on the heap and never remove it.
+For a toy language, this doesn't really matter, but in production this is unacceptable.
 LLVM supports basic garbage collection, but we are not using this.
 In addition to this, many of our values can avoid before we even get to garbage collection.
-Intermediate values for example, ones that don't have any name accociated with them can simply be freed once they are used.
+Intermediate values for example, ones that don't have any name associated with them can simply be freed once they are used.
 <h5> Heap allocation </h5>
 A huge slowdown in our code currently is the way we allocate memory.